AdobeDocs/advertising.en/help/policies/ad-requirements-policy.md

 * **Prohibited Targeting**.
 Ads may not be targeted to or directed at an audience based on any of the following factors, whether known or inferred:

    * Religious or similar beliefs or affiliations
-   * Race, color or ethnic origin
+   * Race, color, or ethnic origin
-   * Sexual history, interests or orientation
+   * Sexual history, interests, or orientation
    * Transgender identification
    * Genetic or biometric information
    * Negative financial status (such as credit score), or criminal record, history, or convictions